 Coming off of one of the biggest trading scandals in Forex, Citibank announces that it will sell its margin Forex book to FXCM.
 Coincidence, maybe but this could be a sign that banks are looking to limit or eliminate all regulatory risk and having retail clients exposes banks.
 Citibank will pay $925 million in criminal fines and $342 million to the Federal Reserve.
 It probably didn’t take executives and analysts long to figure that the risk-reward for the bank was not worth it.
 There is also an apparent conflict of interest as Citibank acts as a significant liquidity provider in the interbank market.
 Citibank cited the move as a way to streamline operations which might be true to a certain extent.

-FXCM is an interesting choice for the move since FXCM is experiencing its own troubles post the SNB debacle.
+FXCM is an interesting choice for the move since FXCM is experiencing its troubles post the SNB debacle.
 With their stock price hitting all-time lows the rush is on to improve their numbers and pay back the bailout from last January.
-The Citibank clients from Singapore will be moved to Saxo bank and the ones from the US will move to FXCM.
+The Citibank clients from Singapore will be moved to Saxo Bank, and the ones from the US will move to FXCM.